Challenges in Life Sciences Supply Chain and Jade’s Innovative Solutions

 Future-Proof Flexibility Across a Fast-Changing Landscape

-A modern track and trace system based on a cloud-native integration platform like Boomi AtomSphere does more than equip life sciences companies to meet near-term track and trace and supply chain challenges.
+A modern track and trace system based on a cloud-native integration platform like Boomi AtomSphere does more than equipping life sciences companies to meet near-term track and trace and supply chain challenges.
 It also provides future-proof flexibility to incorporate new technologies as the industry landscape evolves.

 In one example, an FDA pilot program demonstrated the viability of blockchain technology for track and trace to DSCSA requirements.
 Though the idea is still under evaluation, the use of blockchain distributed ledgers for DSCSA compliance is an intriguing use case for which the joint solution from Jade Global and Boomi is well suited.